Are your products “Gluten Free”?

 In 1950, a group of United States scientists found that adding antibiotics to animal feed increases the growth rate of livestock.
 American Cyanamid published research establishing the practice.

 Large scale “industrial farming” puts pressure on everything.
 The animals health; feeding systems; effluent systems.
 And growing large numbers of animals in confined spaces is a recipe for disease.
-Adding antibiotics to the pigs feed was a way to suppress pathogens that slowed the animals growth.
+Just imagine 25 – 30 people living in a typical New Zealand 3 bedroom house, and never leaving the house either!
+Adding antibiotics to the pigs feed is a way to suppress “challenges” or pathogens that slow the animals growth, and keeps deaths from sickness low.

 At Poaka we operate a sustainable, pasture based farming system.
-Our pigs live outside in a low pressure environment.
-We try and respect the animals and how they were meant to behave and grow.
+Our pigs live outside in a low pressure environment at very low stock densities.
+We respect the animals and how they were meant to behave and grow.
 And farming that way means that we have little disease pressure.
-We don’t use antibiotics to force animal growth, and we don’t need them to maintain a high pressure, high volume system.
+We don’t use antibiotics to force animal growth, and our heritage breed pigs are inherently very healthy hardy animals.

-The simple answer is yes, BUT about 1/30th of what you find in fresh spinach or fresh lettuce.
+The simple answer is yes, BUT about a fraction of what you find in fresh spinach or fresh lettuce!

 ppm = parts per million